simakma5/obsidian-vault/Obsidian Vault/Thesis/Design notes.md

 >
 > $$\lambda_{\mathrm{g}}/4 + 3\lambda_{\mathrm{g}}/4 + \lambda_{\mathrm{g}}/4 + \lambda_{\mathrm{g}} = 9\lambda_{\mathrm{g}}/4 \approx 146.28\ \mathrm{mm},$$
 >
-> which, rounded down to the nearest order of tens, is the finally chosen number.
+> which, rounded to the nearest order of tens, is the finally chosen number.

 ### Result

-For the reasons outlined above, the parameter `WaveguideLength` was kept at the considered value, leaving `Probe1Length` and `Probe1Distance` as the remaining optimization variables.
+For the reasons outlined above, the parameter `waveguideLength` was kept at the considered value, leaving `probe1Length` and `probe1Distance` as the remaining optimization variables.
 Their final values have been reasoned for in the discussion above.

 Achieved reflection: $\forall f \in (5\ \mathrm{GHz}, 6\ \mathrm{GHz}): |S_{11}| < -12.4\ \mathrm{dB}$.